I am giving an 'Introduction to FitPAWS' workshop on Sunday, June 3rd from 6-8pm at the Simply Natural Raw Pet Food

 Way cited an example of when one client was applying deep tissue massage to what she believed to be a knotted muscle in her dog's leg.
 After applying intense pressure for a couple of weeks and seeing no improvement, the dog was eventually examined by their veterinarian and diagnosed with a osteocarcinoma, bone cancer.
 The tumour had become increasingly inflamed from the pressure applied during the massage and urgent treatment had been delayed.

-There are sometimes unexpected benefits too that arise from working with a professional massage therapist.
+There are sometimes unexpected benefits too that arise from working with a professional animal massage practitioner.
 Way recounted a situation where, while massaging a Beagle's throat, she detected a very small, cancerous lump in the thyroid gland.
 Massage increases the chance of some serious conditions being detected early, whilst contributing to your animal's overall quality of life.